 So what is the best room shape for a recording studio?

-In fact, all parallel surface are not ideal for acoustic performance.
-Parallel walls have a ping pong effect which causes the sounds to bound back and forth, which can lead to things like standing waves.
+The best shape for a live studio room is an irregular shape.
+This helps to diffuse reflections and create a more live sound.
+Parallel walls have a ping pong effect which causes the sounds to bound back and forth.
+This can lead to things like standing waves and comb filtering.

 You can add things to your rooms to make them more irregular.
 Things like bookcases and sound diffusers can help with this.
 You can also look for wall partitions to use in the room.
 Check your local online marketplaces because old offices that close down often sell these for cheap.